dotnet/machinelearning/docs/code/IDataViewImplementation.md

 Regarding name hiding, the principles mention that when multiple columns have the same name, other columns are "hidden."
-The convention all implementations of `ISchema` obey is that the column with the *largest* index.
-Note however that this is merely convention, not part of the definition of `ISchema`.
+The convention all implementations of `DataViewSchema` obey is that the column with the *largest* index.
+Note however that this is merely convention, not part of the definition of `DataViewSchema`.

 Implementations of `TryGetColumnIndex` should be O(1), that is, practically, this mapping ought to be backed with a dictionary in most cases.
 (There are